-The bighorn sheep use the steep mountainous habitat to their advantage, using ledges sometimes only two inches (five centimeters) wide.
+The bighorn sheep use the steep mountainous habitat to their advantage, using ledges sometimes only two inches (five centimeters) wide to escape.

-The use of this terrain is very effective against coursing predators such as wolves and coyotes, but stalking predators such as cougars may overcome this.
+This terrain is effective against predators such as wolves and coyotes, but predators such as cougars may overcome this.

 How Do Bighorn Sheep Deal With Wolves?

-The steep, rugged terrain is an ideal adaptation to the predation of coursing predators such as wolves.
-Wolf predation on other animals such as caribou and moose is much higher as they cannot seek the protection they need from the wolves in mountainous territory.
+The steep, rugged terrain is ideal for getting away from wolves.
+Wolf predation on other animals, such as caribou and moose, is much higher as they cannot seek the protection they need from the wolves in mountainous territory.

-When bighorn sheep forage away from escape terrain such as the rocky ridges and into heavily timbered areas, a wolf can cause severe damage to a herd, however.
+When bighorn sheep move away from terrain such as rocky ridges and into heavily timbered areas, a wolf can cause severe damage to a bighorn herd.

 How Do Bighorn Sheep Deal With Coyotes?

-After wolves, coyotes are the most successful predator of bighorn sheep.
-Coyotes primarily restrict themselves to lambs, with most predation appearing to be incidental.
+Apart from wolves, coyotes are the most successful predator of bighorn sheep.
+Coyotes primarily restrict themselves to lambs, with most attacks being incidental.

-Coyotes are not thought to be a likely cause of any limits in sheep populations.
-They are not considered effective predators of bighorn sheep due to the escape plan that the sheep have in the rugged terrain.
+Coyotes are not thought to be a likely cause of limits in sheep populations.
+They are not considered effective predators of bighorn sheep as they can escape through the mountainous terrain.

 How Do Bighorn Sheep Deal With Cougars?

-Cougars appear to be the only predators that can decimate a sheeps population even if they are in habitats with escape terrain.
-The prey is usually determined and selected by the size.
+Cougars appear to be the only predators that can decimate a sheep’s population, even in habitats where bighorns can escape.
+The prey is usually determined and selected by size.

-The less experienced, smaller cougars select the smaller lambs, with the larger, more experienced adults killing larger sheep.
-Rams tired from rutting are also preyed upon by the Cougars.
+The less experienced, smaller cougars select smaller lambs, with larger, more experienced adults killing adult sheep.
+Rams tired from rutting are often preyed upon by cougars.

-Cougars will kill both rams and ewes and can kill any age class.
-Cougars are much more likely to prey on bighorn sheep when they live alongside mule deer, as this is a great food source for the cougar.
+Cougars kill both rams and ewes and will kill adults or lambs.
+Cougars are more likely to prey on bighorn sheep when they live alongside mule deer, as this is a great food source for the cougar.